 Solution: The Boundary Waters “Big 3” are elusive creatures.
 Canoeists hoping to catch a glimpse must be very quiet.
 Early mornings are the best times for seeing moose.

-However, most days are full of ups and downs.
+However, most days out there are full of ups and downs.
 You may experience calm waters, but the fishing is horrible.
 You may be catching tons of walleye, but the wind is so strong you feel seasick when you set anchor over an 18’ hole.
 The sunset is brilliant, but the mosquitos are ferocious.
-You get the picture!
+I have been in each of those situations!

 The good news is that when you look back on your trip with the inevitable rose-color of nostalgia, you’ll either have forgotten about that day you were soaking wet and cold, you’ll learn from it, or you’ll remember it as the heroic moment that it was— when you saved your crew from hypothermia by using your canoe as a large umbrella and leaning it upside down on the fork of a tree, huddled under it for warmth, and exchanged stories about those good ole’ days when you were warm and toasty.